f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-inference-at-the-edge/automation-user-guide.rst

 .. image:: assets/deploy_pipeline.JPG

-**STEP 5:** Once the pipeline completes, verify your CE, Origin Pool and LB were deployed or destroyed based on your workflow. (**Note:** CE sites will take 15-20 mins to come online)
+**STEP 5:** Once the pipeline completes, verify your CE, Origin Pool and LB were deployed or destroyed based on your workflow. (**Note:** Appstack CE site will take 15-20 mins to come online)

 **STEP 6:** To validate the test infra, follow below steps
        a.
 Navigate to ``Select the Distributed Apps`` Service, next select ``system`` workspace and in overview section download global kubeconfig file